 How do I choose the right materiality benchmark for a specific industry?

-Select the benchmark most relevant to the entity's users under ISA 320.A4.
+Select the benchmark most relevant to the entity's users under ISA 320 .A4.
 Profit before tax is the default for profitable commercial entities (manufacturing, retail, services).
 Revenue works when profit is volatile, near zero, or for growth-focused entities (SaaS, telecom).
 Total assets suits balance-sheet-focused entities (banks, real estate, investment vehicles).
 Total expenses fits grant-funded or publicly funded entities (healthcare, education, charities).
 The key is documenting why the chosen benchmark reflects what users focus on.

 What percentage range should I use for materiality?

 Typical ranges are: profit before tax 5–10%, revenue 0.5–2%, total assets 0.5–2%, total expenses 0.5–2%, and gross profit 1–5%.
 The position within the range depends on qualitative factors including PIE status, regulatory scrutiny, prior-year misstatements, control environment quality, and user base complexity.
-The midpoint is not the safe choice — it implies no qualitative factors were considered.
+The midpoint is not the safe choice.
+It implies no qualitative factors were considered.

 What qualitative factors move materiality up or down within the range?